juicedtin/juicedtin.github.io/_bme66/F5MoldCast.md

 ![Polyurethane cast into the silicone molds](/assets/images/F5/PolyurethaneCast.jpg)

 It didn't come out super well, but overall not horrible - looks like there were a few air bubbles that I would probably only be able to get out if I drew vacuum.
 I think that the vents were also too low, and thus too much polyurethane leaked out of the mold and didn't make the keycap tall enough - all things to consider for the next iteration!

+## One-Piece Molding/Casting
+The majority of this documentation is explained in more detail in [Jake Blum's documentation](https://sites.tufts.edu/bme66jb/molding-casting/).
+To briefly summarize, Jake used the same Pt-catalyzed silicone for the overarching mold, with a pen inserted as the molding object of choice.
+An 1:1 mixture of Alja-Safe and Water was used as the casting material, although the silicone mold did not capture minor details of the pen well.
+Jake goes into more detail with image documentation of the process - see the link above!